What’s New in Acne Therapy?

 2. Paula’s Choice CLEAR Targeted Acne Relief Exfoliating Toner with 2% Salicylic Acid

 Retailing for US $18.99, this product is great for loosening blackheads anywhere on the body without causing inflammation or irritation.
 It is especially useful for back acne on any type of skin and for blackheads on the faces of people who have oily skin.
 If you don’t have a partner who will help you with your back acne, put this toner in a spray bottle for treating back acne.
-The 2% salicylic acid content of the product will also smooth the matte of the skin and relieve redness and inflammation.
+The 2% salicylic acid2 content of the product will also smooth the matte of the skin and relieve redness and inflammation.
 Don’t use on rosacea.

 3. Dermadoctor Immaculate Correction Potent Hydroquinone-Free Skin Brightener

 Hydroquinone is the most commonly recommended skin lightener.
 It takes out discoloration caused by age spots, freckles, and healed acne blemishes.
 It can leave African-American skin too light, however, and in some people of Asian ancestry it can cause black and blue discoloration of the skin.
-This product lightens skin with azelaic acid, rather than hydroquinone, making it safe for people who have Asian skin or African-American skin tones and also for people who have rosacea.
+This product lightens skin with azelaic acid3, rather than hydroquinone, making it safe for people who have Asian skin or African-American skin tones and also for people who have rosacea.

-Some skin care experts recommend combining this US $81.00 product with tretinoin topical treatments, such as Retissa or Renova.
+Some skin care experts recommend combining this US $81.00 product with tretinoin4 topical treatments, such as Retissa or Renova.
 But if your only concern is skin lightening, that’s not necessary.
 Just be sure to use sunscreen as recommended to make sure you do not inadvertently cause new brown discoloration of the skin while the product is doing its work.

 4. Jane Iredale PurePressed Base Mineral Foundation SPF 20, Laura Mercier Mineral Powder SPF 15, Püminerals 4-in-1 Pressed Mineral Makeup SPF 15

-Mineral makeup is usually overhyped and overpriced, but it can be very useful for smoothing out the texture of the skin and protecting treated skin from sunlight that cause spots and other kinds of discoloration.
+Mineral makeup is usually overhyped and overpriced, but it can be very useful for smoothing out the texture of the skin and protecting treated skin from sunlight5 that cause spots and other kinds of discoloration.
 Minerals in powder makeup block harmful rays of the sun and allow the skin to heal while it is being treated for acne.

 The challenge in choosing pressed mineral makeup is finding the shade that best matches the natural tones of the skin.
 Jane Iredale offers shades that work for brown skin, and cost about three times as much as the Pürminerals product.
 (The Jane Iredale product contains a sifter that protects the powder from dumping out during travel, so it could actually work out to be less expensive than competing brands.)
 The less expensive the product, the more titanium dioxide it contains, and the more it will leave a white or purple cast on the skin.